soapbox-pub/rebased/docs/API/pleroma_api.md

 * Method `PUT`
 * Authentication: required
 * Params:
-    * `followers`: BOOLEAN field, receives notifications from followers
+    * `from_followers`: BOOLEAN field, receives notifications from followers
-    * `follows`: BOOLEAN field, receives notifications from people the user follows
+    * `from_following`: BOOLEAN field, receives notifications from people the user follows
-    * `remote`: BOOLEAN field, receives notifications from people on remote instances
-    * `local`: BOOLEAN field, receives notifications from people on the local instance
+    * `from_strangers`: BOOLEAN field, receives notifications from people without an established relationship
     * `privacy_option`: BOOLEAN field.
 When set to true, it removes the contents of a message from the push notification.
 * Response: JSON.
 Returns `{"status": "success"}` if the update was successful, otherwise returns `{"error": "error_msg"}`